 The good paste clarity and gel stability including low gelatinization temperature of cassava starch make it an ingredient in formulation of food and biodegradable materials.
 The cassava starch films are documented as odorless, tasteless, colorless and non-toxin and have high paste clarity.
 Nevertheless, cassava starches are brittle with poor mechanical properties, but the incorporation of plasticizers reduces brittleness (Edhirej et al., 2017).
 Some of the common plasticizers of recent research focus in development of edible films are glycerol, urea, sorbitol, fructose, glucose and sucrose (Edhirej et al., 2017).
 Pineros-Hernandez et al. (2017), developed edible active films based on cassava starch, glycerol and natural polyphenols extracted from rosemary leaves.
 The inclusion of rosemary extract in glycerol-plasticized cassava starch films improved the UV-blocking properties of the films.
 Cassava films plasticized with 30 % fructose gave better mechanical properties and showed reduced relative crystallinity from 0.31 to 0.21 (Edhirej et al., 2017).
 Cassava starch film with antioxidant and antimicrobial properties were developed by incorporating oregano essential oils and pumpkin residue extract, and the film application on ground beef led to improved microbiological quality (Kechichian et al., 2010).
-The cassava starch-alginate coating/film incorporated with ascorbic acid was applied on pineapple fruits resulting extended shelf life from 12 to 18 days at 23 oC (Guimarães et al., 2017).
-The inclusion of granular cassava starch with nanosilver into konjac glucomannan (KGM)-chitosan films resulted in improved physicochemical in particular the moisture barrier properties of (KGM)-chitosan films (Nair et al., 2017), and food contact tests exhibited reduced migration of silver significantly lower than the permitted level of migrating quantity of silver (10 mg/L) into stored bread samples, suggesting that KGM-chitosan-cassava starch-nanosilver films can be used as food-packaging materials.
+The cassava starch-alginate coating/film incorporated with ascorbic acid was applied on pineapple fruits resulting in extended shelf life from 12 to 18 days at 23 oC (Guimarães et al., 2017).
+The inclusion of granular cassava starch with nanosilver into konjac glucomannan (KGM)-chitosan films resulted in improved physicochemical properties.
+Specifically, the moisture barrier properties of (KGM)-chitosan films (Nair et al., 2017), and food contact tests exhibited reduced migration of silver that was significantly lower than the permitted level of migrating quantity of silver (10 mg/L) into stored bread samples, suggesting that KGM-chitosan-cassava starch-nanosilver films can be used as food-packaging materials.

-The biodegradable film package tested on packaging bread was developed, and were characterized by transparent, flexible and homogeneous films, and their surfaces were characterized with smooth, continuous and homogeneous, without pores, cracks or insoluble particles (Souza et al., 2012).
-The biodegradable cassava based film incorporated with natural anti-microbial components was developed using casting techniques (Kechichian et al., 2010).
-The film performance of cassava starch is influenced by gelatinization technique and drying method (Flores et al., 2007).
-High amylose content starches are suitable for edible films (Alcázar-Alay and Meireles, 2015).
+The biodegradable film packages developed from cassava starch was tested for packaging bread.
+The packaging films were transparent, flexible and homogeneous. and their surfaces were smooth, continuous and homogeneous, without pores, cracks or insoluble particles (Souza et al., 2012).
+The biodegradable cassava based film incorporated with natural anti-microbial components was also developed using casting techniques (Kechichian et al., 2010).
+Generally, the film performance of cassava starch is influenced by gelatinization technique and drying method (Flores et al., 2007).
+Excellent film forming properties of cassava starch further confirms the submission of Alcázar-Alay and Meireles (2015) that high amylose content starches are suitable for edible films.

 Soups, sauces, salads and gravies.

 The call for increased dietary fiber intake in the general population has promoted production of fibre-enriched products.
 The white sauces have been functionalized to include dietary fibre such as resistant starches associated with reduced glycaemic index (Bortnowska et al., 2016).
-The native cassava starch at 2.5 % were included as an ingredient in recipe formulation of gluten-free white sauce resulting in a stabilised system resistant to phase separation (Bortnowska et al., 2016).
-Cassava starch with pasting temperature 70.2-70.41 oC and final viscosity 3977 RVU was included in salad cream preparation and exhibited acceptable sensory properties (Eke-Ejiofor, 2015b).
+The native cassava starch was included at 2.5% level as an ingredient in recipe formulation of gluten-free white sauce.
+The inclusion stabilised the system resistant to phase separation (Bortnowska et al., 2016).
+Also, salad cream preparation containing cassava starch with pasting temperature 70.2-70.41 oC and final viscosity 3977 RVU was reported to exhibit acceptable sensory properties (Eke-Ejiofor, 2015b).

 Cassava alcohol and syrups.